-The EIS will include descriptions of the construction, operation, decommissioning and abandonment associated with the proposed project.
+The EIS will include descriptions of the drilling, testing and decommissioning, suspension or abandonment of exploration wells associated with the proposed project.

 This will include descriptions of the activities to be carried out during each phase, the location of each activity, expected outputs and an indication of the activity's magnitude and scale.
+Water depths for potential drill sites will be specified.